 The Operational Phase of this EMPr refers to the day to day management activities that are required to ensure sustainability and the achievement of the principles and objectives of the development.
-The requirements are applicable to the proponent, all employees and all visitors to the property.
+The requirements are applicable to the proponent, any HOA that is put in place, all employees and all visitors to the property.

-8.1 STORM WATER MANA GEMENT Management Statement Impacts & Risks Avoided To ensure management of stormwater during operation phase To prevent erosion of the coastal interface due to stormwater impact Manageme ent Actions a.
-No stormwater runoff should be allowed to concentrate onto the beachfront area in front of the property .
-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ensure soft landscaping Ongoing Owner As required Audit Audit b.
-Runoff from the roof of the new buildings should be fed into an existing formal stormwater drainage system (if present) or directly infiltrate into soft landscaped areas surrounding the building.
-Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ensure soft landscaping Ongoing Owner As required Audit Audit Rehabilitate the coastal interface with appropriate indigenous vegetation to promote soft
+8.1 STORMWATER MANAGEMENT Management Statement Impacts & Risks Avoided To ensure management of stormwater during operation phase To prevent erosion due to stormwater impact Manageme ent Actions rmwater runoff sho tream of the prope concentrate onto o pen spaces and ro badways Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ensure soft landscaping Ongoing Developer / HOA As required Audit Audit drainag Runoff from the roof of the new buildings should be fed into an existing formal stormwater drainage system (if present) or directly infiltrate into soft landscaped areas surrounding the building.
+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ensure soft landscaping Ongoing Owners / HOA As required Audit Audit Concentration of stormwater runoff will be minimised through the application of landscaping techniques, i.e. by creating grass lined swales, undulations and depressions.
+Ensure rainwater harvesting takes place.